iamPMV259/mderank-keyphrases-extraction/README.md

 1. **Upload Notebook**:
    - Go to your Kaggle workspace.
-   - Upload the `mderank-test.ipynb` notebook.
+   - Upload the `mderank-test-kaggle.ipynb` notebook.

 2. **Prepare the data**:
    - Compress the `data` directory into a ZIP file.
    - Upload the ZIP file to Kaggle input.

 3. **Run the Notebook**:
-   - Open the `mderank-test.ipynb` notebook on Kaggle.
+   - Open the `mderank-test-kaggle.ipynb` notebook on Kaggle.
    - Ensure the data path is correctly set.
    - Run the notebook cells sequentially to perform keyphrase extraction.

+## Results
+F1 score of model after test with each dataset in `results` directory